 - Open to experienced professionals from government agencies, businesses and nonprofit organizations

-- Six required courses: Inside Congress, Inside the White House, Insider’s Legs and Regs: Virtual Edition, Insider’s Budget Process, Politics and Policymaking, and U.S. National Security Strategy
+- Seven required courses: Inside Congress, Inside the White House, Insider’s Legs and Regs: Virtual Edition, Insider’s Budget Process, Politics and Policymaking, Inside the Judiciary and U.S. National Security Strategy

-- Two to three electives, totaling four units (choose from Inside the Judiciary, Global Studies: The Middle East, Global Studies: The Americas, Global Studies: Africa, Global Studies: East and South Asia, and Global Studies: Europe)
+- Two to three electives, totaling four units (choose from Global Studies: The Middle East, Global Studies: The Americas, Global Studies: Africa, Global Studies: East and South Asia, and Global Studies: Europe)

 - Credential from a highly regarded institution